-Vietnam had just gained independence from the French after 80 years enduring their brutal domination.
-People always suspected the westerners as invaders who came to colonize the country and exploit the resources.
-They did not see any differences between the French and the American.
-Our enemies misled the people by hiding their communist identity and put on the mask of patriotism, calling for the fight against American aggression.
-The enemy used the image of the American troops on Vietnamese soil to persuade the peasants to support them and strengthen the determination to win the war.
+Vietnam had just gained independence from the French after 80 years of enduring their brutal domination.
+People always suspected the westerners of invaders who came to colonize the country and exploit the resources.
+They did not see any differences between the French and the Americans.
+Our enemies misled the people by hiding their communist identity and putting on the mask of patriotism, calling for the fight against American aggression.
+Besides, the communist terror campaign forced the people to support them.

 Our noble cause was not well preached to the people.
 In addition, it was distorted by the mainstream media in America, our closest ally!

-Even when we conducted “Search and Destroy” operations, we knew nothing about the enemy: their whereabouts, their strength, their equipment, how they set up defensive, what they planned to do… We were like men exposed in the open sun light searching for the ghosts in the dark.
+Even when we conducted “Search and Destroy” operations, we knew nothing about the enemy: their whereabouts, their strength, their equipment, how they set up a defense, what they planned to do… We were like men exposed in the open sunlight searching for the ghosts in the dark.

 The enemies, in contrast, knew everything about us.
-They would avoid contact if they were in disadvantaged situation.
-In general, they followed us every step and waited until we set foot into the battle ground they had chosen.
-Then they would mobilize an ultimate strong force, usually outnumbered 10-to-1 to warranty a certain victory.
+They would avoid contact if they were in a disadvantaged situation.
+In general, they followed us every step and waited until we set foot into the battleground they had chosen.
+Then they would mobilize an ultimate strong force, usually outnumbered 10-to-1 to guarantee a certain victory.
 We must fight back fiercely and must be very lucky to survive.